nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `get /nok PATIENT_NAME`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g. `get /nok hans` matches `get /nok Hans`
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The order of the keywords does not matter. e.g. `get /nok Hans Bo` matches `get /nok Bo Hans`
-* Patients with names that match at least one keyword will have their next-of-kin details returned. e.g. `Hans Bo` will return `Sarar, 12345678, Mom`
+* Patients with names that match at least one keyword will have their next-of-kin details displayed. e.g.
+  `get /nok Hans Bo` will display `Sarar, 12345678, Mom`

 #### by hospital wing: `/hw`